gzweigle/open-hybrid-piano/documentation/README.md

-# DIY Hybrid Digital Grand Piano - Root Level Documentation
+# DIY Hybrid Digital Grand Piano - High Level Documentation

 Three versions of the piano are in development.
 More are likely in the future.
 Further details, design, code, and hardware is in the root level *firmware*, *hardware*, and *software* subdirectories.